A standalone romantic comedy with a touch of magic

-This wasn’t about me, and as satisfying as it’d be to release my curse and embrace the anger simmering in my blood, it wouldn’t help Sofie.
+This wasn’t about me, and as satisfying as it’d be to embrace the anger simmering in my blood, it wouldn’t help Sofie.
 If I didn’t want to be forced to leave, I needed to find tranquility.

 I’m floating on a cloud of coffee cake.
 A fluffy brown sugar and cinnamon cake dense enough to choke the bastards—